sgkouzias/olive_counter/README.md

 # Olive Counter

-A simple olive fruit counter app using a TFLite model.
+A simple olive fruit counter app powered by a TFLite model.

 ## Features